khalid-hussain/shaheen/chap16.md

 our territory but I promise that you will find me among you whenever the need arises."

-After Badr Bin Mughira, Moosa got up and made the following speech:
+After Badr bin Mughira, Moosa got up and made the following speech:

 "Muslims!
 Four hundred years ago when the Christians took advantage of our internal anarchy and captured most of the areas of our Sultanate, then,